Little magazine movement: New Poetry (Natun Kabita)

-Samir Roychoudhury and Prabhat Choudhuri heralded a new phase in Bengali poetry in 1990s known as Postmodern or Adhunantika Poetry with the launching of Haowa#49 quarterly and Kabita Pakshik fortnightly, respectively.
-However the interpretation of Postmodernism are quite different for both the magazines.
+Little magazines culture of Basirhat

+Basirhat is widely known as the hub of little magazines.
+Many publication agencies publish their books and little magazines every year on the day of Mahalaya, which is known as the first day of durga puja.
+Every book features local and national articles, literature and art, which usually focus on bengali literature.
+Dated back to a thousand years ago, Basirhat is one of the oldest hub of little magazines in India.
+Currently Basirhat and surrounding areas has more than 100 publications.

 Little Magazine Library and Research Centre

 There is a Little Magazine Library and Research Centre at 9, Tamer Lane (run by Sandip Dutta since 1978), Kolkata-700009, India, which collects Bengali little magazines published anywhere in the world.

 Midnapore Little Magazine Library

 Midnapore Little Magazine Library – A digital library for little magazines of East and West Medinipur district.
 Information about more than 600 little magazines published from Medinipur District, from the year 1870 to now.